SiriusNEO/GOODBOUNCE/README.md

 - `big/` contains the Ball Bouncing task settings in Isaac Gym
 - `pig/` implements the lightweight library PIG.
-- `checkpoints/` includes some useful checkpoints by me.
-(It's not large, so I directly put them in the repo).
+- `checkpoints/` includes some useful checkpoints trained by me.
+(Not large, so I directly put them in the repo).